CAN'T BREATHE? SUSPECT VOCAL CORD DYSFUNCTION!

 10) To find a SLP (Speech & Language Pathologist) AND to find a DOCTOR near you, who know a lot about VCD, you can:

-c) Email me (see email link, at bottom of this webpage 4).
+b) Email me (see email link, at bottom of this webpage 4), for names of VCD-knowledgable doctors and speech pathologists near you.

-these "VCD Survival Guide" techniques, to this page, to be used "during
+these "VCD Survival Guide" techniques, to this web-page, to be used

 an attack" (see above).